Eurocc-Italy/dl_tui/README.md

   * `walltime`: maximum walltime for HPC job
   * `nodes`: number of nodes requested for HPC job
   * `ntasks_per_node`: number of CPU cores per node requested for the HPC job

+## API Wrapper

+It is also possible to interact with the API server on the VM hosting the metadata database for uploading, downloading, replacing, and updating files, as well as launching queries for processing data.

+The wrapper can be called via a third executable, `dtaas_api`, with one of the following actions:

+  * `upload`
+  * `replace`
+  * `update`
+  * `download`
+  * `delete`
+  * `query`

+The IP address of the API server will be taken by the `client_config.json` configuration file.
+Alternatively, it is possible to overwrite the default via the `ip=...` option.

+A valid authentication token is required.
+If saved in the `~/.config/dtaas-tui/api-token.txt` file, it will automatically be read by the wrapper.
+Otherwise, the token can be sent directly via the `token=...` option.

+The `upload` and `replace` actions require the following additional options:

+  * `file=...`: path to the file to be uploaded to the Data Lake
+  * `json_data=...`: path to the .json file containing the metadata of the file to be uploaded to the Data Lake

+The `update` action also requires the `file=...` and `json_data=...` options, but in this case the `file=...` should be the S3 key corresponding to the file (i.e., the filename).

+The `download` and `delete` actions require a `file=...` option, which similarly to the `update` action should be the S3 key corresponding to the file to be downloaded/deleted.

+The `query` action requires the following additional options:

+  * `query_file=...`: path to the text file containing the SQL query to be ran on the Data Lake.
+  * `python_file=...`: path to the Python file containing the processing to be ran on the files matching the query.